 This is a free, open-access site.
 You do not need to log in.
 Please use the menu on the right to select either 'All images', or images within one of the main collections.
 From each of these front pages for each collection you can either browse all the images, or search for specific key words.
 You can search for places, types of building, institutions, names, things, etc. We use both pinyin romanization, and older transliterations of Chinese words.
 You can also search using Chinese characters.
 These images are all copyrighted, and details are given with each photograph.
 If you wish to use an image for any purpose other than for research or study purposes, or if you require a higher resolution copy of an image, then you must contact the copyright owner.
 Please direct any such requests to Historical Photographs of China (firstname.lastname@example.org).

-Visualising China is an exciting, JISC-funded project to develop an innovative, web-based resource that allows users to explore more than 8,000 images of China taken between 1850 and 1950.
+Visualising China was a JISC-funded project to develop an innovative, web-based resource that allows users to explore more than 10,000 images of China taken between 1850 and 1950.
 It provides new tools for working with existing resources of digitised images, such as Historical Photographs of China, as well as other online archives.

 Professor Robert Bickers

 School of Humanities,